FChris/godo/CONTRIBUTING.md

 will be paid when addressing your issue, assessing your changes and finalizing your pull request.

-As an open source project I am looking forward to contributions in whatever form they may come.
+As an open source project we am looking forward to contributions in whatever form they may come.
 Possible contributions can be code, tutorials, translations of the documents, bug reports or even blog posts.

-However if there are any support questions send me an e-mail to fraedric@fim.uni-passau.de instead of opening an issue.
+However if there are any support questions, send me an e-mail to fraedric@fim.uni-passau.de instead of opening an issue.
 If the same questions comes up multiple times I will consider add a FAQ section to the README